Protection from phishing

 Defendpoint stops the attack

-Be savvy to social engineering and stop malware that starts online.
+Be savvy to social engineering and reduce risk.

 Know your threats series: Social engineering